 The working out of the pronunciation of unfamiliar words (decoding) and the speedy recognition of familiar printed words.
 The understanding that the letter on the page represent the sounds in spoken words.
 This begins with phonics teaching in early years.

-At Skol Nansledan, we use a synthetic phonics programme to teach reading called 'Read Write Inc' produced by Ruth Miskin.
+At Skol Nansledan, we use a systematic synthetic phonics programme to teach reading called 'Little Wandle'.
 As children progress and can decode fluently they move onto the Literacy and Language scheme which develops children’s comprehension, vocabulary, writing, critical thinking and discussion skills and grammar – in a fun and meaningful way.

-Read Write Inc Phonics is a method of teaching reading which is centred around learning the sounds of the letters (phonics), and then blending them together to read words.
-The children also learn to break down words into individual sounds in order to write them.
+Little Wandle is a method of teaching reading which is centred around learning the sounds (phonemes) of the letters (graphemes), and then blending them together to read words.
+The children also learn to break down words (segment) into individual sounds in order to write them.

 How it works